parallelworks/test-workflow-action/README.md

 defined in the **workflow repository** and not in the "action repository" (here).

 ### Notes:
-The workflow-parameters can be downloaded from the input form in PW as shown in the screenshot below:
+1. The workflow-parameters can be downloaded from the input form in PW as shown in the screenshot below:

 <div style="text-align:left;"><img src="https://drive.google.com/uc?id=11S7U2_LGAaKxxQva6tJkOhH7r8h3heiN" width="1100"></div>

+2. GitHub, by default does not allow users to use their PAT to add `.github/workflows/main.yaml`.
+Either add this permission to your PAT via your account's `Settings` > `Developer Settings` > `Personal Access Tokens`, selecting your PAT, and checking the workflow box or use an SSH key.
+An easy alternative is to use the GitHub GUI to add actions by clicking on the `Actions` tab for your repository and then clicking on the `set up a workflow yourself ->` link.